sasial-dev/Edit-Roblox-Place/README.md

 We love contributions!
 Pull requests are warmly welcomed and highly appriciated.
 For major changes, please open an issue first or discuss on the discord to let us know what you would like to change.

 ## Support
 Join the [Lundstrong Discord](https://discord.gg/2w9PmHZPwX).
-A channel will be opened up in the near-future for support.
+A channel is there for support.

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FLundstrong%2FEdit-Roblox-Place.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FLundstrong%2FEdit-Roblox-Place?ref=badge_large)